-A modern warm air unit is capable of higher efficiency than older types, meaning it will burn less fuel for heating and (if fitted) the hot water system in your property.
-This improvement is most appropriate when the existing central heating warm air unit or hot water service needs repair or replacement.
-Building regulations may apply to this work, so it is best to check with your local authority building standards department and seek advice from a qualified heating engineer.
+A condensing boiler is capable of much higher efficiencies than other types of boiler, meaning it will burn less fuel to heat this property.
+This improvement is most appropriate when the existing central heating boiler needs repair or replacement, however there may be exceptional circumstances making this impractical.
+Condensing boilers need a drain for the condensate which limits their location; remember this when considering remodelling the room containing the existing boiler even if the latter is to be retained for the time being (for example a kitchen makeover).
+Building regulations generally apply to this work and a building warrant may be required, so it is best to check with your local authority building standards department and seek advice from a qualified heating engineer.

-4 Solar water heating
+5 Solar water heating